 8 ways to remove old debt from your credit report

 According to the Federal Reserve Bank of New York, 2.5 percent of outstanding debt is in some degree of delinquency as of September 2021.
 However, having an accurate and up-to-date credit history without old collections or delinquent accounts is important when you’re applying for loans or other new credit.

 If you’ve noticed old debts on your credit report, it’s best to act as soon as possible to remove these items.
 Here are a few steps you should take.

 1. Verify the age

-“If it’s not falling off, then the credit reporting companies have not received the right date,” says Maxine Sweet, retired vice president of public education for credit bureau Experian.
+“If it’s not falling off, then the credit reporting companies have not received the right date,” says Maxine Sweet, former vice president of public education for credit bureau Experian.